wiowou/odiff/README.md

 ### Assumption: FP code is more intuitive to read

 This is subjective, but yes.
-Despite my somewhat ambiguous choice in variable names - `keys` for example -, `R.union(R.keys(s), R.keys(p))` provides a pretty good clue in terms of what's being stored in the `keys` variable.
+Despite my somewhat ambiguous choice in variable names - `keys` for example -, `R.union(R.keys(p), R.keys(s))` provides a pretty good clue in terms of what's being stored in the `keys` variable.

 ### Assumption: FP code is less intuitive to write